arunkumarp1947/litebot-1/README.md

 # litebot

+## NOTE: Discord.py 1.0.0 has made some major changes that litebot is not compatible with.
+However, it still currently runs on version 0.16.12 with no major issues

 Litebot is a discord bot for simple moderation with the prefix `+`.
 It can delete messages containing banned words, announce when users join or leave the server, report a user to the owner and more.
 More features are coming soon
 ## Invite